GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-hotspots/_description.md

 DEA Hotspots is not published in real time and should not be used for safety of life decisions.

 There are two versions of the DEA Hotspots system:
-* DEA Hotspots public version: [https://hotspots.dea.ga.gov.au/](https://hotspots.dea.ga.gov.au/)
+* DEA Hotspots public version_number: [https://hotspots.dea.ga.gov.au/](https://hotspots.dea.ga.gov.au/)
   * Available for anyone to access and use
-* DEA Hotspots secure users’ version: [https://hotspots.dea.ga.gov.au/login](https://hotspots.dea.ga.gov.au/login)
+* DEA Hotspots secure users’ version_number: [https://hotspots.dea.ga.gov.au/login](https://hotspots.dea.ga.gov.au/login)
   * Available for emergency managers and associated organisations
   * Provides priority access to the system during periods of high demand
   * Includes additional sources of Hotspot information